s-daoud/distillr/README.md

 ### Bonus Features (TBD)
 - [x] upload image when making new drink
 - [x] address in add venue autocompletes with addresses
-- [ ] nearby venues only shows venues in bounds
+- [x] search for drinks/venues/users
-- [ ] search for drinks/venues/users
+- [x] nearby venues only shows venues in bounds
 - [ ] checkin from drink page with drink already filled in
 - [ ] checkin from venue page with venue already filled in
 - [ ] badges